MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-search-insights.md

 feedback_product_url: https //experience.dynamics.com/ideas/categories/list/?category=a7f4a807-de3b-eb11-a813-000d3a579c38&forum=b68e50a6-88d9-e811-a96b-000d3a1be7ad
 ---

-# Configure Knowledge search insights for Dynamics 365 Customer Service
+# Configure Knowledge analytics for Dynamics 365 Customer Service

 The knowledge search analytics dashboard is designed to provide your organization's customer service supervisors and knowledge workers with valuable insights into how your support agents are finding and using knowledge articles.